Counseling Staff

 Department Secretary, South Orange Campus (she/her/hers)

-CAPS is also a training center and we work with advanced doctoral students training to be psychologists, who are part of our team.
+CAPS is also a training center and our team includes advanced doctoral students who are training to be psychologists as well as social workers who are working toward their independent clinical licensure.